Trump favorite Jon Husted launches 2026 US Senate campaign in Ohio

 COLUMBUS, Ohio (AP) — Fledgling U.S. Sen. Jon Husted of Ohio launched a bid to retain his seat Wednesday with the backing of President Donald Trump.

-The former Republican lieutenant governor has held office for just 78 days since filling the unexpired term of Vice President JD Vance.
-Husted is under time pressure to start a campaign because his appointment expires next year.
-The winner of the fall 2026 election will serve a full six-year Senate term.
+The former Republican lieutenant governor has held office for just 78 days, since filling the Senate seat vacated by Vice President JD Vance.
+Husted is under time pressure to start a campaign because his appointment to the seat expires next year.
+The winner of a fall 2026 special election will serve the remainder of Vance's unexpired term, which runs through 2028.

 In a post on Truth Social, Trump said Husted is doing “an incredible job” as a senator and will have the president's “Total Endorsement.”